dCache/dcache-book2/config-chimera.md

     -rw-r--r-- 11 root root 7 Aug 6 2010 .(tag)(sGroup)

 Only a subset of file operations are allowed on these special command files.
 Any other operation will result in an appropriate error.
 Beware, that files with names of this form might accidentally be
-  ed by typos.
+��ed by typos.
 They will then be shown when listing the directory.

 IDs
 ===